 By the end of 2022, the programmatic digital display ad market is set to be worth more than $100 billion.
 In 2021 over 75% of programmatic video advertising spend in the US was focused on mobile ads.
 This emphasis on targeted advertising has also resulted in an increased reliance on attribution and measurement software for these campaigns to assess ROI – however, much of this analysis is focused on metrics surrounding call to actions, but not what influences these call to actions.

 How device detection fits in the ad tech space

-The fact that a lot of brands have an excellent understanding of how targeting works means that more accurate and granular targeting techniques are required to stay on top in the ad tech business.
-A solution for detecting all devices is necessary for every piece of the ad tech puzzle, including DSPs (advertisers and ad agencies), ad exchange platforms (marketplaces), and SSPs (publishers).
+The fact that many brands have excellent understanding of targeting audiences effectively means that more accurate and granular targeting techniques are required to stay on top in the ad tech business.
+A solution for detecting all devices is necessary for every piece of the ad tech puzzle, including DSPs (advertisers and ad agencies), ad exchange platforms (marketplaces) and SSPs (publishers).

 From an advertiser’s perspective, more granular device targeting options make it possible to reach a carefully selected audience that is the most likely to engage with the ads.
-It is also important to ensure that the ads actually work and look great on target devices.
+It is also important to ensure that the ads are optimized for the devices they are seen on.